 “Medical sales” often gets lumped into one giant category regardless of what you’re selling.
 This is especially true for those new to the industry.
 While some of the differences may seem small to outsiders, they’re immense to those selling the products every day.

 Two of the most giant, and sought-after, fields are medical device sales and pharmaceutical sales.
-Both are facing controversy, as the opioid crisis and questions of the FDA’s medical device approval process are flooding mainstream media.
+Both are facing controversy, as mainstream media focuses on issues with the supply chain, the ongoing opioid epidemic, and problems with clinical trials.
 However, these controversies aren’t holding industry leaders down from making life-changing developments.

 Anyone considering one of these sales fields needs a high amount of passion and drive.
 But to make the right decision for your future, you’ll also need to understand the distinct differences.